-Squamish celebrates New Year’s Day with a couple of polar bear swims on January 1st.
-One is in downtown Squamish and the other is at Porteau Cove.
+Squamish celebrates New Year’s Day with a polar bear swim on January 1st at Sp’akw’us Feather Park.
+In past recent years it has been at Porteau Cove.

 A number of Polar Bear Swims happen in the Lower Mainland on the first day of January each year.
 They include events in Vancouver, Delta, Fort Langley, North Vancouver, Port Moody and White Rock.

-Continue reading to learn about the two polar bear swims in BC’s Sea to Sky Region.
+Continue reading to learn about the polar bear swim in BC’s Sea-to-Sky Region.

 Swim Wild Squamish Polar Bear Swim